 - Do it better than others:

 No doubt, your NGO and staff are committed and highly motivated to work towards a social cause.
 But demonstrating your professionalism and ability to make yourself stand out is the key to get noticed by the donors.
-For example, in case of corporate donors, know which partners are associated with the donor, what they do, and how they are doing it.
+For example, in the case of corporate donors, know which partners are associated with the donor, what they do, and how they are doing it.
 Display that you are better at your work than your ‘competitors’.

 - Have a clear communications strategy: